Ellen Terry: Shaw, Ibsen, Barrie

-She returned to the theatre in April 1906, playing Lady Cecily Wayneflete to acclaim in Shaw's Captain Brassbound's Conversion at the Court Theatre and touring successfully in that role in Britain and America.
-On 12 June 1906, her golden jubilee was commemorated by a star-studded gala performance at the Drury Lane Theatre, for Terry's benefit, at which Enrico Caruso sang, W. S. Gilbert directed a performance of Trial by Jury, Eleonora Duse, Mrs. Patrick Campbell, Lillie Langtry, Herbert Beerbohm Tree, Nellie Melba, and more than 20 members of Terry's family performed an act of Much Ado about Nothing with her, among other performances.
+In April 1906, she returned as Lady Cecily Wayneflete, another role written for her, in Shaw's Captain Brassbound's Conversion at the Court Theatre and later toured successfully in that role in Britain and America.
+On 12 June 1906, her golden jubilee was commemorated by a star-studded gala performance at the Drury Lane Theatre, for Terry's benefit, at which Enrico Caruso sang, W. S. Gilbert directed a performance of Trial by Jury, Tree, Eleonora Duse, Mrs. Patrick Campbell, Lillie Langtry, Gabrielle Réjane, Gertie Millar, Nellie Melba, and more than 20 members of Terry's family performed an act of Much Ado about Nothing with her, among other performances.
 The benefit raised £6,000 for Terry.
-She next appeared at His Majesty's Theatre as Hermione in Tree's production of The Winter's Tale.
+By this time, with her memory and eyesight fading, Edith became more involved in managing Terry's career.
+Terry next appeared at His Majesty's Theatre as Hermione in Tree's production of The Winter's Tale.
 In 1907 she toured America in Captain Brassbound's Conversion under the direction of Charles Frohman.
-During that tour, on 22 March 1907, she married her co-star, American James Carew, who had appeared with her at the Court Theatre.
-He was 30 years her junior, and the couple separated after two years, although they never divorced.
-Her acting career continued strongly.
+During that tour, on 22 March 1907, now aged 59, she married her co-star, the American James Carew, who had appeared with her at the Court Theatre.
+He was 30 years her junior, and not popular with her family, especially Edith.
+The couple separated after two years, although they never divorced and remained friendly.

 In 1908 she was back at His Majesty's, playing Aunt Imogen in W. Graham Robertson's fairy play Pinkie and the Fairies.
-She played Nance Oldfield in a A Pageant of Great Women written in 1909 by Cicely Hamilton and directed by Terry's daughter Edith Craig.
-In 1910 she toured in the provinces (with Archibald Joyce) and then in the US with much success, acting, giving recitations and lecturing on the Shakespeare heroines.
-Returning to England, she played roles such as Nell Gwynne in The First Actress (1911) by Christopher St. John (a pseudonym for Christabel Marshall), one of the first productions of the Pioneer Players theatre society, founded in 1911 by Craig and for which Ellen Terry served as President.
+She played Nance Oldfield in A Pageant of Great Women written in 1909 by Cicely Hamilton and directed by Edith.
+In 1910 she toured in the provinces (with Archibald Joyce) and then in the US, acting, giving recitations and lecturing with much success on the Shakespeare heroines.
+Returning to England, she played roles such as Nell Gwynne in The First Actress (1911) by Christopher St. John (a pseudonym for Christabel Marshall, Edith's lover), one of the first productions of the Pioneer Players theatre society, founded in 1911 by Craig and for which Ellen Terry served as President.
 Also in 1911, she recorded scenes from five Shakespeare roles for the Victor Talking Machine Company, which are the only known recordings of her voice.
 In 1914 to 1915, Terry toured Australasia, the US and Britain, again reciting and lecturing on the Shakespeare heroines.
 While in the US, she underwent an operation for the removal of cataracts from both eyes, but the operation was only partly successful.
 In 1916, she played Darling in Barrie's The Admirable Crichton (1916).
-During World War I she performed in many war benefits.
+During the First World War she performed in many war benefits.